-Gerrard, Y. (accepted, forthcoming 2021).
+Gerrard, Y. (accepted).
 Re-thinking women’s guilty pleasures in a social media age, from soap opera to teen drama series.
 Journal of Popular Television.

 Gillespie, T., Aufderheide, P., Carmi, E., Gerrard, Y., Gorwa, R., Matamoros-Fernández, A., Roberts, S.T., Sinnreich, A. and Myers West, S. (2020).
 Expanding the debate about content moderation: scholarly research agendas for the coming policy debates.
 Internet Policy Review.
 Link